LundkvistViktor/keychronk6-qmk-via/README.md

 If you want to use it for yourself, build the firmware included in this repository, please see https://github.com/SonixQMK/qmk_firmware and https://github.com/CanUnesi/QMK-on-K6

-Please note that you currently cannot run both VIA and openRGB at the same time.
+<del>Please note that you currently cannot run both VIA and openRGB at the same time.</del>

+Edit: VIA and openRGB at the same time is now possible but requires a custom fork of qmk, https://github.com/LundkvistViktor/qmk_firmware

 ## Enabling VIA